 Some films take you by surprise in the best possible way.
 You arrive at the cinema with bottom-rung expectations of something trashy and derivative, and come out with a huge smile at how much you've been entertained.
 Happy Death Day is that kind of film.

-And first, let's deal with the poster.
-It's reminiscent of '80s slasher movies like Bloody Birthday and The Slumber Party Massacre (who remembers those lurid VHS box covers at their local video rental store?), albeit with a hint more humour.
-In actual fact Happy Death Day is much less exploitative and much more fun than those esteemed titles, for all its darkness.
+The poster is reminiscent of '80s slasher movies like Bloody Birthday and The Slumber Party Massacre (who remembers those lurid VHS box covers at their local video rental store?
+Anyone???), albeit with a hint more humour.
+In actual fact Happy Death Day, for all its grim subject-matter, is much less exploitative and much more fun than those esteemed titles.
 Because the other main filmic point of reference here is Groundhog Day.

-Tree (short for Teresa) is a college student woken up, in a strange bed after a rough night, by ringtones reminding her it's her birthday.
-She's a sorority member with attitude to match, showering all around her with condescending wit.
+Tree (short for Teresa I think) is a college student waking in a strange bed after a rough night, by ringtones reminding her it's her birthday.
+She's a sorority member with attitude to match, showering all around her with witty condescension.
 But come-uppance is on the way in the form of a knife-wielding stranger in a grotesque baby-face mask.
 Then the Groundhog effect kicks in and Tree finds herself trapped in the last day of her life over and over and over...

-This film's best move is to acknowledge openly its debt to the Bill Murray comedy classic.
+This film's best move is to openly acknowledge its debt to the Bill Murray comedy classic.
 It mirrors the structure knowingly right down to the wake-up music, making this less a rip-off and more a macabre homage.
-This is combines not only with the teen slasher flick, but also with college satires of the Mean Girls variety.
+These tropes it combines not only with the teen slasher flick, but also with college tales of Mean Girls variety.
 The result is a fresh take on old themes, and a movie that is as much about exhilarating fun as jump-scares.
 Call it the IT factor.

 Side-note - I didn't recognise a single actor in this film, which was refreshing in itself.
 This was all about the story.

-Happy Death Day knows the things it wants to be (murder mystery, college comedy and fright-fest are only three) - and succeeds at them all.
-It's jumpy, funny, twisty and satirical, as wildly colourful as it is dark and scary.
+Happy Death Day knows the things it wants to be and succeeds at them all.
+It's jumpy, funny, twisty and satirical - as wildly colourful as it is dark and scary.
 I thought it would be laughable rubbish.
 Turns out it was a birthday present to die for.
 More than once.

 Quite a few jumps, many more laughs, an adrenaline blast and even a lump in the throat.
 One massive post-movie grin-in-the-making.